cadam00/prior3D/README.md

   [![R-CMD-check](https://github.com/cadam00/prior3D/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/cadam00/prior3D/actions/workflows/R-CMD-check.yaml)
   <!-- badges: end -->

-**This work was conducted at the Department of Marine Sciences, University of the Aegean, Greece, supported by the European Union’s Horizon 2020 research and innovation programme HORIZON-CL6–2021-BIODIV-01–12 under grant agreement No 101059407, “MarinePlan – Improved transdisciplinary science for effective ecosystem-based maritime spatial planning and conservation in European Seas”.**
+**This research was conducted at the Department of Marine Sciences, University of the Aegean, Greece, supported by the European Union’s Horizon 2020 research and innovation programme HORIZON-CL6–2021-BIODIV-01–12, under grant agreement No 101059407, “MarinePlan – Improved transdisciplinary science for effective ecosystem-based maritime spatial planning and conservation in European Seas”.**

 ## 1 **Introduction to the prior3D Package (tutorial)**